Shanehoeb/Bird-Classification/README.md

 ## Project

 This repository presents my final solution for a 2022 Kaggle competition (https://www.kaggle.com/c/mva-recvis-2022) on fine-grained image classification.
 This competition was in the MVA Object Recognition and Computer Vision class.
-The goal of this competition was to design a model that has maximum test accuracy on Image Classiﬁcation of a subset of 20 classes and 1702 images of the Birds200 dataset.
+The goal of this competition was to design a model that has maximum test accuracy on Image Classiﬁcation of a subset of the Birds200 dataset.
 I achieved 90.322% of accuracy in the public leaderboard (8th place /131), and 91.160% of accuracy in the private leaderboard (9th place /131).

 ## Task Description - Object recognition and computer vision 2022/2023 (MVA)